wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 ###Step 1: Generate an SSH Authentication Key
 SSH is an important tool for system administrators.
 However, configuring access security based on a human-determined password is not a best practice.
 Malicious users can break into your system based on a user name and a weak password.

 The good news is that there is a way to leave remote access open and have not to worry about passwords.
 The method consists of authentication with asymmetric cryptography.
-The user’s private key is the one that grants the authentication.
-You can even lock the user’s account to disallow password authentication completely.
+The user's private key is the one that grants the authentication.
+You can even lock the user's account to disallow password authentication completely.

 Another advantage of this method is that you do not need different passwords to log on to different servers.
 You can authenticate using the personal private key on all servers, which prevents you from having to remember several passwords.